 Culturally Sensitive Therapy

 A culturally sensitive therapist follows guidelines for working with diverse groups of people and understands that racial, cultural, religious, gender, and sexual identities interact with one’s beliefs and behavior.
-The expectation and ultimate goals for both the therapist and the client are notable progress and improvement despite cross-cultural boundaries and differences.
+The expectation and ultimate goals for both the therapist and the client are notable progress and improvement, sometimes despite cross-cultural boundaries and differences.

-Advocates for cultural sensitivity believe that it is more effective to vary the therapeutic approach from person to person, depending on a client’s culture group, than to simply use the same standard treatment approach for everyone.
-Although therapists who practice cultural sensitivity may deviate from standard therapeutic methods, they must also adhere to their profession’s ethical guidelines, for example, when it comes to disclosure of personal information.
+Advocates for cultural sensitivity argue that it is more effective to vary the therapeutic approach from person to person, depending on a client’s culture, than to simply use the same standard treatment approach for everyone.
+Cultural competence is also thought to vastly improve the therapeutic alliance—even if therapist and client do not share the same culture, a client who feels like her culture is recognized and acknowledged will likely feel closer to her therapist than one who feels like her identity is ignored or minimized.
 While some therapists argue that highlighting differences between individuals may offend some clients, and therefore damage the therapeutic relationship, it is generally believed that openly showing respect for someone’s culture and beliefs can result in more effective treatment and a more positive outcome for both client and therapist.

 An individual seeking a culturally competent clinician should look for a licensed therapist or counselor who communicates an awareness of the client’s culture, beliefs, and practices.
 It’s OK for potential clients to ask questions about the therapist’s familiarity with their specific culture, as well as determine whether the therapist’s goals and strategies align with the client’s own.
 As with any therapist, clients should seek someone with whom they feel comfortable discussing personal issues.